AlyssaYoung/AVQA/README.md

 ### Repo directories
 - ./configs: config files;
 - ./data: data dictionary;
-- ./preprocess: code and scripts for feature extraction;
+- ./preprocess: code and scripts for data preprocessing and feature extraction;
 - ./backbones: six backbone models -- PSAC, HME, LADNet, ACRTransformer, HGA, HCRN;
 - ./HAVF: our proposed HAVF model to reproduce the results;
 - ./runs: the default output dictionary used to store our trained model and result files;